Bishop Auckland: Auckland Castle

-As discussed in the Tourism section, the Castle re-opened in early November 2019, after a multi-million pound restoration.
+The castle opened to visitors in November 2019, after a multi-million pound restoration project.
+The site also includes three new restaurants for visitors, with one in operation by early November 2019.

 Additional work continued at and near the castle to make the town a significant tourist attraction.
 Reports suggests that the revival of the area, dubbed the Auckland Project, will eventually cost a total of about £150m.